battigfernanda/WineQualityPrediction/README.md

 ## Steps to Run
 1. Clone the repository: `git clone https://github.com/battigfernanda/WineQualityPrediction.git`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the Jupyter Notebook or Python scripts for training and predictions.
+(Note - You need to use Python 3.8–3.10 for PyCaret compatibility.)

 ## License
 MIT License